Lindsey White

-Lindsey White (1980) is a visual artist working across many disciplines including photography, video, sculpture, and book making.
+Lindsey Danelle White (1980) is a visual artist working across many disciplines including photography, video, sculpture, and book making.
 Her work has been described as "reveling in lighthearted gags and simple gestures to create an experience that is all the more satisfying for the puzzles it contains."
+White is a contemporary American photographer and visual artist whose work explores the aesthetics of stand-up comedy and magic.
+She is known for photographic and sculptural works that examine performance, illusion, and gender dynamics within these fields.

 Early life and education

 White was born in 1980 in Tulsa, Oklahoma.
 She received her Bachelor of Fine Arts from Pacific Northwest College of Art in Portland, Oregon and her Master of Fine Arts from the California College of Art in San Francisco, California.

 Work

 Her solo exhibitions include 2017 SFMOMA SECA Award Exhibition at the San Francisco Museum of Modern Art, In That Case: Havruta in Contemporary Art at the Contemporary Jewish Museum, San Francisco, CA. "Through video, photography, and sculpture, White models a type of site gag index, working with the language of magic and comedy to challenge ordinary perceptions by presenting the unexpected and impossible.
 Like a good joke, her work pits cartoonish occurrence against the mundane physicality of everyday life."
 White's work is fictionalizing an awkward stage moment, forming a joke in its own right.
 She has exhibited at places such as Museum Bärengasse, Switzerland; Bolinas Art Museum, Bolinas, California; Marylhurst Art Gym, Portland, Oregon; San Francisco International Airport Museum, San Francisco, California; diRosa, Napa Valley, California; ACME., Los Angeles, California; San Francisco Arts Commission, San Francisco, California; and Aurora Picture Show, Houston, Texas.
+White's work has been exhibited at institutions including the San Francisco Museum of Modern Art, and she is a recipient of the 2017 SECA Art Award.